zuplo/docs/docs/articles/custom-cors-policy.md

 You can specify a list of supported domains.
-Zuplo will ensure the pre-flight request is compatible with browsers by filtering the list to match the incoming origin, provided it is in your list of origins.
+Zuplo will ensure the pre-flight request is compatible with browsers by filtering the list to match the incoming origin, provided it's in your list of origins.

 :::